 Kansas beneficiaries can also choose Cigna (Local PPO).
 The MOOP is more expensive than some competitors despite its three-star rating and zero-dollar monthly premium.
 However, despite the moderate MOOP of $4,900, this plan is still a solid option.

 PPO plans from UnitedHealthcare offer solid coverage at an outstanding value.
 With a maximum out-of-pocket limit of $4,400 and no monthly premium, UnitedHealthcare’s Local PPO four-star plan is an excellent alternative to HMOs for Kansas beneficiaries.

 |PLAN||PREMIUM||MOOP||PLAN TYPE||STAR RATINGS|

 Medicare Advantage plans with a zero-dollar drug deductible in Kansas

 Blue offers Kansas’s most affordable Medicare Advantage plans with a zero-dollar drug deductible.
 Earning an impressive four-star rating, it stands out from the crowd by providing a zero-dollar premium and the lowest MOOP at $3,000.

 Cigna’s Kansas plan is another excellent option.
 The plan has a three-star rating and a zero-dollar premium.
-Moreover, it’s an affordable option for Kansas beneficiaries due to its $4,900 MOOP.
+Moreover, it’s affordable for Kansas beneficiaries due to its $4,900 MOOP.

 UnitedHealthcare offers another plan that Kansas beneficiaries should consider.
-With this Local PPO plan, the MOOP is $4,400, and premiums are zero.
+With this Local PPO plan, the MOOP is $4,400, with zero premiums.
 Additionally, UnitedHealthcare’s plan has a four-star rating so that beneficiaries can choose it confidently.

 |PLAN||PREMIUM||MOOP||PLAN TYPE||STAR RATINGS|

 Medicare Advantage plans with a Part B reduction in Kansas

-Beneficiaries of the following plans can save a great deal of money by taking advantage of the Part B reduction.
+Beneficiaries of the following plans can save money by taking advantage of the Part B reduction.
 However, it’s important to note that the Part B reduction may not be available in every area.

 The Blue plan offers the highest Part B reduction in the state.
 The four-star plan offers a $75 reduction and a $7,250 MOOP, making it a cost-effective option overall.

 There is also a reduction in the Part B premium with UnitedHealthcare’s plan.
 Beneficiaries dealing with budget constraints can still benefit from the $50 monthly reduction they offer.

 Humana’s plan offers a lower reduction of $24.
 Despite the lower reduction, the plan’s three-star rating and a MOOP of $3,400 make it an excellent overall option for beneficiaries in the state.